To. Jenny

 To.
 Jenny (Korean: 투제니) is 2018 South Korean television series starring Kim Sung-cheol and Jung Chae-yeon.
-It aired on KBS2's Tuesdays at 23:00 (KST) time slot from July 10–18, 2018.
+It aired on KBS2 from July 10–18, 2018.

 Synopsis

 To.
 Jenny is a music drama about a young man who expresses his unrequited first love for a girl through music and a young woman who chases after her dream despite a harsh situation.